Contovista

 Problem

-We kept hearing the same thing in research: users don't lack data, they lack understanding of it.
+Throughout research while working on the BFM Strategy revealed a crucial information: users don't lack data, they lack understanding of it.
 Bank transactions told them what happened, but not what it meant.
 Owners couldn't easily answer questions like "is my cash position healthy?" or "are my costs trending the wrong way?" without exporting data and building their own views.

 Sample project image